 Plugins are the tools that can be added to your WordPress site to add features and increase its functionality.

-It’s easy to understand how important it’s important to update regularly the plugins or totally change them for new wih better performance.
+It’s easy to understand how important it’s to update regularly plugins or totally change them for new with better performance.

 Caches and Junk Cleaning

-To optimize your loading speeds, and get your website’s loading order re-established after updates, clear your website’s cache next.
+To optimize your loading speeds, and get your website’s loading speed re-established after updates, clear your website’s cache next.

 A cache is a location in your website’s database where recent information is stored.
-Normally this allows a website to perform faster for users, in that it doesn’t need to spend extra time reobtaining hosted information to load pages.
+Normally, this allows a website to perform faster for users because it doesn’t need to spend extra time re-obtaining hosted information to load pages.
 But caches have a finite amount of space, meaning they slow down when they get too full.

 Because of this, making cache clearing a monthly practice is necessary to keep your website at its healthiest.
 But that doesn’t mean it has to be difficult.
 There are plenty of WordPress plugins out there to help you automate and stay on top of your cache management.